riquito/Baobab/doc/source/index.rst

 to it during a [#dfs]_ depth-first search of the tree: we assign the left (*lft*) value the first time we pass by and the right (*rgt*) value the following time.
-Well, the *nested set model* is all about assigning this numbers and mantain them coherent whenever a node is inserted, moved or deleted. :raw-html:`<br />`
+Well, the *nested set model* is all about assigning this numbers and maintain them coherent whenever a node is inserted, moved or deleted. :raw-html:`<br />`
 With this numbers in place we gain various benefits.
-The **tree structure** of the data is mantained in a relational database and we're able to do some really fast searches.
+The **tree structure** of the data is maintained in a relational database and we're able to do some really fast searches.
 Normally slow operations like finding the path between two nodes, knowing all the descendants of a node or discover if a node is ancestor of another are blazing fast.